etiennea/phonegap-plugin-mediaplayer/README.md

 > An audio player where you can queue remote urls, to create a music player app

+## Killer features

+- Supports playlists
+- Support lockscreen info
+- Triggers an event when play has stopped

 ## Installation

 This requires phonegap 5.0+ ( current stable v1.0.0 )